 Conflict Resolution

-If you edit the same product on multiple devices while offline:
+If you edit the same item on multiple devices while offline:

 The most recent change wins